MackCesar/mackcesar/README.md

 # 👋 Hi there!
-I'm Mackenzie
+I'm Mack C

 Welcome to my GitHub profile!
 I'm a passionate Data Professional with a diverse skill set in data engineering, machine learning, analytics, and web development.
 Here’s a glimpse of what I do: